SCCapstone/CovidGains/README.md

 In order to run unit tests click the diamond next to the test you would like to run.

 The behavioral tests are in `/CovidGains/CovidGainsUITests`.
+To run the behavioral tests, go to the testing tab in XCode and press the play button next to the file name.

 ## Testing Technology